jthmiller/GEN711_S21/syllabus.md

 ### 0. Course Description:

 The methods, applications, and implications of genomics - the analysis of whole genomes.
 Microbial, plant and animal genomics are addressed, as well as medical, ethical and legal implications.
 The lab provides exposure and experience on a range of bioinformatics approaches - the computer applications used in genome analysis.
+Course content developed by Professor Matthew MacManes.

-### 1. Contact Information for Professor Matthew MacManes
+### 1. Contact Information for Jeffrey Miller

-- Office: 189 Rudman Hall
+- Office:
-- Phone: 603-862-4052
+- Phone:
-- Email: Matthew.MacManes@unh.edu
+- Email:
-- Office hours: Tues/Fri 8-9am in 189 Rudman, or by appt.
+- Office hours: ? in 189 Rudman, or by appt.
 Just show up, or schedule at [http://genomebio.org/office-hours/](http://genomebio.org/office-hours/)

-### 2. Contact Information for Jennifer Spillane
+### 2. Contact Information for TA

-- Office: 193 Rudman Hall
+- Office:
-- Email: jlh1023@wildcats.unh.edu
+- Email:
-- Office hours: TBA
+- Office hours:

-### 3. Lecture: MWF 11:10-12:00PM Rudman G89
+### 3. Lecture: MWF 10:10-11:00PM NESM 140
-### 4. Lab: Friday Either 1:10-3:00PM or 3:10-5:00PM in Hewitt 301
+### 4. Lab: Friday Either 1:10-3:00PM or 3:10-5:00PM in HORT 207
 ### 5. Web Resources:

 - [Slack](https://gen711f17.slack.com/)
-- Canvas: I will use this site for grades, only!
+- Canvas: Grades only
-- Google: everything you'll learn this semester has been discussed on the internet.
-Use it!
+- Google: everything you'll learn this semester has been discussed on the internet- it is just a matter of tracking down your question.
 - [http://SeqAnswers.com](http://SeqAnswers.com): The forums are really great.
 - BioStars: [https://www.biostars.org/t/](https://www.biostars.org/t/)
 - Summer workshop website that has lots of good info: [http://angus.readthedocs.org/en/2016](http://angus.readthedocs.org/en/2016)